sdesilva26/docker-spark/README.md

  Your Spark cluster is now complete on your local machine.

+ ## Docker & Apache Spark
+ ### Local machine

+ This whole section will detail how to setup an Apache Spark cluster running inside Docker containers on your local machine.
+The second half of this section will detail the architecture of this tp help the user in understanding the layout and the advantage of running everything inside of Docker containers.
  #### Spark cluster + Docker containers - local machine

 Now we are going to use spark running inside of containers to set-up a cluster.
 To do this we will